stephensmalley/seabee/docs/docs/testing.md

 Located under `tests/src/suite.rs`

-This trait has been developed to closely mimic how Pytest fixtures work.
+This trait has been developed to closely mimic how `pytest` fixtures work.
 All tests should try to use the `TestSuite` structure when possible as it has the infrastructure necessary to provide shared state between tests via its `get_args()` function.